Uvalente/recipes-book/README.md

 - Clean up index.html
 - Update `<head>` and project name
 - Picture modal
+- Extract common element in components
 - CSS
+  - Remove image from recipe list on small devices
   - Remove image from Recipe if not present
   - Remove ingredients from Recipe if not present